Batman: The Long Halloween (film): Part Two

 In the three months since Alberto's death, the Holiday Killer has targeted the Falcone and Maroni families on Valentine's Day, Saint Patrick's Day, and April Fools' Day.
-Meanwhile, Bruce has signed much of his assets to Falcone under Ivy's influence.
+Meanwhile, Bruce has signed many of his assets to Falcone under Ivy's influence.
 Catwoman subdues Ivy and rescues Bruce.
 Alfred calls the police and Bruce's lawyers to arrest Ivy and stop the transactions.

 On Mother's Day, while investigating the murder of Chong, a black market arms dealer posing as a teahouse owner, the GCPD discovers he was supplying Holiday with firearms.
 Later that night, Scarecrow escapes from Arkham Asylum and injects Batman with fear toxin during a confrontation.
 Forced to relive his parents' deaths, Batman is eventually found by Catwoman and taken home.

 Gordon and Harvey question Bruce about his family's connections to Falcone.
 Bruce recalls how, as a boy, he watched his father save Falcone's life following an assassination attempt by Luigi, Maroni's father.
 Bruce assures Gordon and Harvey that any relationship between his family and Falcone ended after the death of his parents in what he believed was retaliation for saving Carmine.

 On Father's Day, Holiday kills Luigi, prompting Maroni to approach Harvey and offer to testify against Falcone in exchange for immunity.
 Catwoman later follows Falcone to a cemetery and sees him pay a hitman.

 On the Fourth of July, Batman is captured by Scarecrow and Mad Hatter as they rob a bank for Falcone.
 Batman escapes and defeats them as they drop off the cash in the cemetery.
 Meanwhile, Falcone's hitman attacks Harvey and Gilda.
 Catwoman intervenes, but the hitman knocks out both of them.
 Harvey awakens to find the hitman dead and one of Holiday's guns nearby.
 He flees as the police arrive.

 Carla Viti, Johnny's mother and Falcone's sister, publicly accuses Harvey of being Holiday.
-While Harvey has Maroni in court, Batman meets Gordon and reveals that he found Holiday's guns in the Dents' basement and an Oxford University Pennant.
+While Harvey has Maroni in court, Batman meets Gordon and reveals that he found Holiday's guns in the Dents' basement, along with an Oxford University Pennant.
 At the court, Maroni accuses Harvey of being Holiday and throws acid in his face.
-Harvey is hospitalized but escapes and is picked up by Falcone's men.
-Harvey realizes it is a trap, and the two men are here to kill him for Johnny and Alberto's death.
+Harvey is hospitalized but escapes, only to be picked up by Falcone's men.
+Harvey realizes it is a trap, and the two men are here to kill him for Johnny and Alberto's deaths.
 Harvey kills his guards and flees into the sewers, where he is nurtured by Solomon Grundy.
 On Falcone's birthday, Carla is killed by Holiday.